bmc/brizzled/id/75/index.md

 1. Convert the `RPC` interface to an abstract class, and put the method there.
 Doing that, of course, means that RPC subclasses can't extend any other abstract classes, which may cause some implementation headaches (or might not, depending).
 2. Create a special `RPCFactory` class, which is clumsy, but is probably the safest way to go.

+{% highlight java %}
     public class RPCFactory
     {
         public static RPC getRPC(String identifier)